what is upscaling

 Benefits of Upscaling For Images & Video

 Increased file size: Upscaling can also increase the file size of your videos.
-This can be beneficial for video creators who are looking to upload their videos to higher resolution platforms or websites, as larger files will typically look better than smaller files.
+This can be beneficial for video creators who want to upload their videos to websites, as larger files will typically look better than smaller files.

 Mixing different resolutions: When working with footage captured at various resolutions (e.g., combining archival SD clips with modern HD/4K recordings), upscaling lower-resolution material helps create a consistent look across the entire project.

-Future-proofing your work: As display technology continues to evolve rapidly (with 8K TVs already available), ensuring that your content looks great on these cutting-edge platforms can help maintain its relevance over time.
+Future-proofing your work: As technology continues to evolve rapidly (with 8K TVs already available), making sure your content looks the best it can on these newer devices could help your videos stay more relevant over time.

-Creative Flexibility: Finally, upscaling provides greater creative flexibility when it comes to editing and post-production work.
-For example, if you need to crop or reframe certain shots during the editing process without losing quality, working with upscaled footage makes this much easier since there are more pixels available within each frame.
+Creative Flexibility: Upscaling provides greater creative flexibility when it comes to editing and post-production work.
+Say you need to crop or reframe certain shots during the editing process – it’d be best to use upscaled footage with more pixels in it, so you’re not losing any quality.

 Tips for Upscaling